nicksp/example-webpack-4/README.md

 # example-webpack-4

-Just an example showing new awesome stuff [Webpack 4](https://github.com/webpack/webpack/releases/tag/v4.0.0) brang to the table.
+Just an example showing new awesome stuff [Webpack 4](https://github.com/webpack/webpack/releases/tag/v4.0.0) brings to the table.

 ## Major Changes

-1. Zero configuration: webpack 4 doesn’t need a configuration file anymore.
+1. Zero configuration: Webpack 4 doesn’t need a configuration file anymore.

     It will look in `./src/index.js` as the default entry point.
 Moreover, it will expose the bundle in `./dist/main.js` as the default output file.